ProGamerGov/neural-style-pt/INSTALL.md

 To quit just type `exit()` or use  Ctrl-D.

-Now continue to [installing neural-style-pt](https://github.com/ProGamerGov/neural-style-pt/blob/master/INSTALL.md#install-neural-style-pt) to install neural-style-pt.
+Now continue on to [installing neural-style-pt](https://github.com/ProGamerGov/neural-style-pt/blob/master/INSTALL.md#install-neural-style-pt) to install neural-style-pt.

 # Windows Installation